CameronASHiggins/SpartaTraining/REST/REST API Fundamentals.md

 - We would expect that the service would have a client server structure.
 - A REST API needs to be stateless.
 - A REST API needs cacheability.
 - We would expect that the system would be layered.
-(Abstracted and encapsulated)
+(Abstracted and encapsulated) - Also important because the connection between the client and the server will not be direct, instead it will go through one or more abstractions/layers to be able to interact properly, say through an API or other intermediary.
 - It should provide a uniform interface.
 - Hypertext as the engine of application state